schuyberg/Brain/Log/worklog.md

 ### Worklog
+####01/05/16
+* travel to SF
+* Curriculum call
+* call w/ KT
+* roadmap w/ Zannah
+* workshop logistics
+* put roadmap into learning repo
+* begin preparing presentation to CDL:
+  * a general overview of what is Mozilla Science and what you are trying to do with the Data projects would be great.

 ####01/04/16 <-- got it right on the first try!
 * catch up on email
   - particularly strategy docs sent out at end of year
 * review time needed to get research fox stickers for Berlin
   - looks like a week through stickermule.
-Will ship here then take to Berlin.
+Will ship here then take to Berlin in hopes we can get Research Fox done in time.
 * make decisions and get quotes on swag
-  - check w/ KT on USB drives
+  - check w/ KT on USB drives (Tues call)
   - any leftover notebooks from MozFest or get new?
+(Tues call)
   - new:
    * drawstring backpacks - current logo? (won't have fox in time)
    * recycled pens (w/ notebook if don't have leftovers)
    * buttons (design?
 New fox?)
    * stickers: new fox by 1/20?
+   * tshirts: for cohort & staff/Fellows? (logo? fox? won't get fox til 1/20)
 * shuttle to airport for BITSS workshop - BOOKED
 * follow-up w/ figshare on bugs
 * flight for Berlin - BOOKED
 * planning call w/ Zannah
+* call for data re-use case studies w/ Stephanie Wykstra
+* prep for travel to SFO tomorrow

 ####12/25/15
 MERRY CHRISTMAS!!!